developer-zebra/developer-zebra-site/src/emdk-for-android/7-3/guide/about/index.md

 ### New Features

-**Now supports MX 9.0**, which adds the following features and enhancements on devices running Android Oreo 8.1 and newer:
+**Now supports MX 9.0**, which adds the following features and enhancements on devices running Android 7.x Nougat and Oreo 8.1 and newer:
 * **Enhanced [Battery Manager](../../mx/batterymgr)** now allows an admin to:
  * Specify a critically low battery threshold
 * **Enhanced [UI Manager](../../mx/uimgr)** now allows an admin to:
  * Control user access to the Large Key Indicator (MC93 device only)
  * Turn the Large Key Indicator on or off (MC93 device only)

-**Also now supports MX 8.4**, which adds the following features and enhancements on devices running Android Oreo 8.1 and newer:
+**Also now supports MX 8.4**, which adds the following features and enhancements on devices running Android 7.x Nougat and Android Oreo 8.1 and newer:
 * **Enhanced [GPRS Manager](../../mx/gprsmgr)**  now allows an admin to:
  * Specify the Mobile Virtual Network Operator (MVNO) type for an Access Point Name (APN)
  * Specify APN MVNO Match Data